ipspace/netlab-examples/BGP/IGP-metric/README.md

 : Network-wide OSPF + EIGRP between PE1 and E1

 *topology-isis.yml*
 : Network-wide IS-IS + OSPF between PE1 and E1.
-The IGP configuration templates can be used with Cisco IOS, Arista vEOS, or Cisco Nexus OS -- just change the device type of PE1 in the topology file.
+To check the behavior of various network operating systems, replace **device: csr** with the [network device of your choice](https://netsim-tools.readthedocs.io/en/latest/platforms.html).